 Physical activity is also important for your overall well being, and can help with many other health conditions.

 The American Diabetes Association has some great info on their website for how to get started, and how to set goals that are manageable and reasonable, rather than overwhelming.

-Absolute Wellness Center in Eugene, OR offers sports medicine, chiropractic medicine, physical rehabilitation, acupuncture, and therapeutic massage.
+Absolute Wellness Center in Eugene, OR offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and therapeutic massage.
 If you are interested in improving your fitness safely, managing an existing sports injury, or preventing a future one, we can not only help you get started, but also keep you going strong.
 Contact us or give us a call at 541-484-5777.